oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_XGBoost_GettingStarted/README.md

 IntelPython_XGBoost_GettingStarted.ipynb
 ```

-7. Change the kernel to xgboost
+7. Change the kernel to base

 8. Run every cell in the Notebook in sequence.